scperkins/EJEHardenberg.github.io/public/writing/narrations/conversation.md

 glance around and at the profile of her face.
 The bus was a little crowded, but there were a few seats next to others farther back.
 The vast majority of seating seemed taken by a camp group of children and counselors.
+He figured the seat next to his must have been the closest non-empty one.

 Looking down past his book he noted her shoes.
 White and black striped and tied with small bows.
-The color scheme was becoming apparent, and he mused to himself about what label might apply: emo, scene, goth, just tired?
-Her pale face was angled and enhanced with lines of liquid night that popped the blue of her eyes noticeably even from the brief profile view he saw.
+Her color scheme was becoming apparent, and he mused to himself about what label might apply: emo, scene, goth, just tired?
+Her pale face was angled and enhanced with lines of liquid night that popped the blue of her eyes noticeably even from the brief profile view he had seen.
 The only other color was the dusty pink of her lips.

 Satisfied with his overview, he decided that if he could figure out something to say to her, he would, but until then he'd enjoy his book.